ChristofferSladin/Assignment-WebBank/README.md

 Database is hosted on Azure.
 You will have access to data from a dummyDB.

 Feel free to test the application to the fullest.
+There is an EASTER EGG located in the bank application.
+If found write me a message :)

 *Users;
 Role: Admin, Username: richard.chalk@systementor.se, Password: Hejsan123#